Airbnb Submits Draft Paperwork For Long-Rumored IPO

 What Happened: Airbnb, after earlier reports this month that it would go forward with an IPO, filed paperwork with the SEC Wednesday.

-Outside the filing being reported, no information was released on price range or shares being offered.
+Outside of the filing being reported, no information was released on a price range or the number of shares being offered.

 Why It’s Important: Airbnb has been rumoured to be planning to go public for months.

-The San Francisco-based company saw a major drop in second-quarter earnings, with revneue falling 67% year-over-year to $335 million in the June-ending quarter, according to Bloomberg.
+The San Francisco-based company saw a major drop in second-quarter earnings, with revenue falling 67% year-over-year to $335 million in the June-ending quarter, according to Bloomberg.

 No disclosures were made Wednesday as to the firms underwriting the IPO.
-The Wall Street Journal previosuly reported that Morgan Stanley (NYSE: MS) and Goldman Sachs Group Inc. (NYSE: GS) were potential underwriters.
+The Wall Street Journal previously reported that Morgan Stanley (NYSE: MS) and Goldman Sachs Group Inc. (NYSE: GS) were potential underwriters.

 Airbnb was founded in 2008 and at one point had a valuation of over $31 billion, but the coronavirus pandemic-driven downturn has led to layoffs and declining revenues.